Economics of NFTs: The Value of Creator Royalties: Royalties Under Information Asymmetry

 \begin{lemma} When a better-informed speculator is present, and royalties are allowed, the first order conditions associated with problem \eqref{eq:optinfoasym} are given by

 \end{lemma} In general, solution uniqueness and closed-forms are not directly obvious in this case.
 Nonetheless, we have the following main result.

-\begin{theorem} Under information asymmetry, royalties can fully restore the creator's ability to ``piggy-back'' off the speculator's informational advantage.
+\begin{theorem} Under information asymmetry, royalties can fully restore the creator's ability to piggyback on the speculator's informational advantage.
 The creator can recover the maximum possible revenues $E[V]$ by giving out her NFT for free to the speculator ($p_0=0$), and relying exclusively on the future income generated by royalties.
 This yields her excess profits (compared to the case without royalties) of:

 \end{theorem} The inequality is strict if $V$ is non-degenerate (Definition~\ref{def:non-degenerate}).
-As discussed in the introduction, this strategy of ``airdropping'' NFTs in the initial sale has sometimes been observed in practice.
+This strategy of ``airdropping'' NFTs in the initial sale has sometimes been observed in practice.
 The general narrative is that this generates buzz for the project.
-Theorem~\ref{thm:asym} gives an alternative, rational, explanation for this type of strategy.
+Theorem~\ref{thm:asym} gives an alternative, rational, explanation for this strategy.

 Another interesting implication of Theorem~\ref{thm:asym} is that royalties can unlock value for creators by allowing them to bypass the inefficiencies associated with static pricing.
-It is as if creators could adapt their mint prices to capture future price appreciation, after uncertainty realization.
-In other words, royalties can be thought of as a roundabout way for creators to capture the benefits of {\bf dynamic pricing}.
+It is as if creators could adapt their mint prices after uncertainty resolves to capture future price appreciation.
+In other words, royalties can be thought of as a roundabout way for creators to capture some of the benefits of \emph{adaptive pricing}.

 What's more, the magnitude of these benefits can be significant.
 To illustrate, we give below the benefit $\Delta$ for the exponential distribution.
 It will be useful to define the relative revenue increase of including royalties (in \% of the suboptimal policy), which is given by